mnbogner/rosreader/README.md

 # rosreader

-NOTE: This has mot been updated to keep pace with roster format changes, especially the 8th->9th edition transition.
+NOTE: This has not been updated to keep pace with roster format changes, especially the 8th->9th edition transition.

 This app is intended to parse 40k roster files and show the data in a compressed format that's easier to reference during a game.
 All stats and info should be included, but unit and weapon counts, as well as power level and points, are inconsistent and can be toggled from the settings menu in the upper right.
 Other controls are as follows: